lucymait/project-4/README.md

 ## Potential Future Features

 - To implement comments to each fitness class.
 Users could comment on the class if they attended it and give their opinion on it.

 - At the moment there is no limit on the number of people who can book onto a class.
 In reality, fitness classes have a limit to the number of attendees.
 This would be great to implement to visually show users if a class was full if the max number was met and if a space were to open up, the class would be available to be booked again.

 - At the moment the app focuses on booking classes which are in 24 hours.
 We would like to implement classes for the week.

 - A user being able to delete their account

 - A chat feature where users could interact with an instructor if they wanted personal training.

+## Biggest Challenge & Win

+- My biggest challenge and win was the Image upload functionality.
+This functionality was for the user profile picture that allows users to add a file (rather than a link) from the frontend, and then store the encrypted version in the app's backend.
+We managed to solve this through creating a Media Root to store the profile images in our backend and then appending all the information the user inputted to the `FormData` in the frontend.

+- Another win was using react hooks for the first time, this involved looking through the documentation and ensuring we implemeneted hooks correctly.

 ## Lessons Learned